-House debates coronavirus stimulus bill as lawmakers worry about one rep forcing recorded vote
+House debates coronavirus stimulus bill as GOP rep faces backlash over threat to force recorded vote

 He also said in an interview with 55 KRC radio Thursday morning that he was interested in following the letter of the Constitution rather than a workaround in the House's rules.

 "I'm having a really hard time with this.
 Because they're saying, well it's hard to travel, yadda yadda yadda," Massie said.
 "Well, last night, 96 out of 100 Senators voted.
-All we would need is 218 out of 435 to vote," he added, pointing to a section of Article I in the U.S. Constitution that states "a majority of each [body of the leguslature] shall constitute a quorum to do business."
+All we would need is 218 out of 435 to vote," he added, pointing to a section of Article I in the U.S. Constitution that states "a majority of each [body of the legislature] shall constitute a quorum to do business."

 This has led to a mad scramble among some frustrated House members to return to D.C. in time to vote on Friday.
 The recorded vote might be put off until Saturday if the House cannot reach a quorum and one is demanded.